- December 19, 2018

-The safety and security of our professional drivers is always on our minds at CFI, but we especially want to be mindful of safety considering crime like cargo theft continues to rise as well as winter bringing fewer hours of daylight, more holiday travelers on the road and increased unpredictability of weather conditions.
+The safety and security of our professional drivers is always on our minds, but we especially want to be mindful of safety considering crime like cargo theft continues to rise as well as winter bringing fewer hours of daylight, more holiday travelers on the road and increased unpredictability of weather conditions.
 As always, remember that you are the captain of your ship and only you can truly determine when a situation is unsafe!

-We turned to Jeff Messer, our Safety and Security Analyst, to gather a few important areas that you can be aware of when traveling over the road during the holiday season.
+We turned to Jeff Messer, a Safety and Security Analyst, to gather a few important areas that you can be aware of when traveling over the road during the holiday season.
 Do you have a safety precaution you rely on?
 Make sure to share it with your fellow professional drivers here!

 Safety and Security On The Road Starts In Your Truck